ZulhafizMarliza/github-librarysystem/README.md

-cannot be seen in Github. as the file is .EJS  :( database also in localhost. it should work
+cannot be seen in Github. as the file is .EJS  :( database also in localhost. although it should work. but i have provided database image for it just to visual.

+at this time only 2 tables are currently used.

+the other tables still just an idea